-Grab our FREE Delaware residential sublease agreement sample and read further about subletting laws in Delaware, required disclosures, optional addendums and what other Delaware landlord tenant laws apply to residential sublease agreements.
+Grab our free sample or generate an official Delaware sublease agreement for residential use.
+Read further about subletting laws in Delaware, required disclosures, optional addendums and what other Delaware landlord tenant laws apply to residential sublease agreements.

 Click here to view/download the direct PDF file.

 A sublease agreement is used when a tenant who holds a lease with a landlord wants to rent the property to a third party.
 In simple terms, a sublease agreement allows a current tenant to find another person to pay the weekly or monthly rent.
 Generally, a sublease outlines similar rights and responsibilities as the original lease agreement.

 To understand how a sublease works in the state of Delaware, we can start with the definition of terms that are used to identify the parties under the original lease and the parties to the sublease:

 - Lessor: This is the landlord in the original lease.

 - Lessee: This is the tenant in the original lease.

 - Sublessor: This is the tenant in the original lease that becomes the landlord for the sublease.

 - Sublessee: This is the tenant in the sublease.